argonaut0/xypher/README.md

 ## User Stories

 ### Phase 1:
 I want to be able to:
 - Select from a list of cipher algorithms.
 - Configure settings for each algorithm (if available).
 - Use cipher algorithms to convert back and forth from legible text.
 - Add cipher algorithms to a sequence to be applied to text sequentially.

+### Phase 2:
+I want to be able to:
+- Save my configuration of ciphers to a file.
+- Save my configuration of sequences to a file.
+- Quickly load both from a file.